The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 - If it’s not yours, don’t touch it.
 This includes people, implements, and other possessions.
 Do NOT assume something is there for everyone to use–ASK FIRST.

 - NO means NO. It is a complete sentence requiring no further explanation.
 If someone tells you NO, respect that.
-Violators of this policy will be removed.
+Violators of this policy will be ejected and banned immediately.

 - NO sex.
 For clarification of what activities are allowed and what is prohibited, please ask staff or a DM before play commences.
-Yes, we MEAN it when we say NO sex.
-You will be removed and banned from the facility if you attempt to break this rule.
-Go have sex at home or in a hotel.
+We REALLY MEAN it when we say NO sex.
+You will be immediately ejected and banned from the Club if you attempt to break this rule.

 - NO alcohol.
 NO ALCOHOL.
-DO NOT BRING ALCOHOL ONTO OUR PROPERTY OR YOU WILL BE BANNED.
-(No non-alcoholic beer, either, or kombucha with alcohol.)
+DO NOT BRING ALCOHOL ONTO OUR PROPERTY OR YOU WILL BE IMMEDIATELY BANNED.
+(No non-alcoholic beer or kombucha, either.
+N/A beer bottles look like real beer and causes unnecessary work for our volunteers to patrol, and some kombucha has higher levels of alcohol in it.)

 - NO drugs (including poppers).